 Best Practices of Montessori and PYP

-sensorial, language, math, and cultural studies.
-The program also incorporates music, dance, library, religion, art, science, technology and PE.
+The program incorporates music, dance, library, religion, art, science, technology and PE.
 Multi-age and multi-cultural classes naturally encourage leadership, tolerance, and respect which support the development of global citizenship.

 Appreciation of Cultures